New Zealand regulator charges 13 parties over White Island eruption tragedy

-WELLINGTON (Reuters) - New Zealand’s workplace regulator will file charges against 13 parties following an investigation into a volcanic eruption on White Island in 2019 which killed 22 people, state broadcaster 1NEWS said on Monday.
+WELLINGTON (Reuters) - New Zealand’s workplace regulator has filed charges against 13 parties following an investigation into a volcanic eruption on White Island in 2019 which killed 22 people.

 A surprise eruption on the White Island, also known by its Maori name of Whakaari, on Dec 9 last year, killed 22 people and injured dozens.

-Majority of them were tourists who were part of a cruise ship that was travelling around New Zealand and were from countries like Australia, the United States and Malaysia.
+Majority of them were tourists from countries like Australia, the United States and Malaysia who were part of a cruise ship that was travelling around New Zealand.
 There were 47 people on the island when the volcano erupted.

+Worksafe, New Zealand’s primary regulator for workplace related incidents, said in a news conference its investigations found 13 parties had not met their health and safety obligations in taking the tourists to the White island.

+“This was an unexpected event, but that does not mean it was unforeseeable and there is a duty on operators to protect those in their care.” said WorkSafe Chief Executive Phil Parkes.

-Three individuals would be charged as directors or individuals who were required to exercise due diligence to ensure the company meets its health and safety obligations.
-These charges each carry a maximum fine of $300,000, it added.
+Three individuals were charged as directors or individuals who were required to exercise due diligence to ensure the company meets its health and safety obligations.
+These charges each carry a maximum fine of $300,000.

-WorkSafe is not naming those charged as they may seek suppression orders in their first appearance in court on Dec 15, 1NEWS reported.
+WorkSafe did not name those charged as they may seek suppression orders in their first appearance in court on Dec 15.

-The coroner is conducting a separate inquiry into the incident.
-A coronial investigation is automatically triggered in the event of a sudden, violent or unnatural death.
+The agency said it had not investigated the rescue and recovery following the eruption, as that is the subject of a coronial inquest which is underway.

 At the time of the eruption questions were raised why people were allowed on the island, a popular destination for day-trippers, given there was reportedly a heightened risk of an eruption.